mareforma.open(path=None, *, ...)

 evidence_seen | list[str] | None | None | Claim_ids the reviewer consulted.
 Normalized to [] and always bound into the signed envelope. |

-When validation_signature is supplied directly to db.validate_claim (advanced/test path), the substrate also decodes the envelope’s signed payload and refuses if its evidence_seen field disagrees with the evidence_seen kwarg.
+validation_signature is supplied directly to db.validate_claim (advanced/test path), mareforma also decodes the envelope’s signed payload and refuses if its evidence_seen field disagrees with the evidence_seen kwarg.
 The signed envelope and the validated list must bind the same citations exactly (same items, same order); a direct caller cannot launder fraudulent citations through the on-disk envelope.

 Raises